codeface-io/LSPService/README.md

 Editors, on the other hand, know nothing about how to locate, install, run and talk to language servers.
 This remains a concern of the Language Service.

-Although the Language Service is intended to work with language servers for all languages, I focus on the Swift language server (`sourcekit-lsp`) to get this going.
+Although the Language Service will work with many languages, I focus on the Swift language server (`sourcekit-lsp`) to get this going.

 ## To Do

 * [x] Implement proof of concept with WebSockets and `sourcekit-lsp`
 * [x] Let the Language Service locate `sourcekit-lsp` for the Swift endpoint
 * [x] Have a dynamic endpoint for all languages, like `ws://127.0.0.1:<service port>/languageservice/api/<language>`
 * [ ] Explore whether `sourcekit-lsp` can be adjusted to send error feedback when it fails to decode incoming data.
 This would enormously accelerate development of  `sourcekit-lsp` clients, whether they use `sourcekit-lsp` directly or via this Language Service.
-And it mightn also have implications for the Language Service.
+And it might also have implications for the Language Service.
 * [ ] Add a way for client editors to receive the [error output](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) from language server processes
 * [ ] Add an endpoint for client editors to detect what languages are available
 * [ ] Allow to use multiple different language servers.
 Proof concept by supporting/testing at least one additional language server (Python or Java)
 * [ ] Document how to use the LSH, possibly also provide macOS binary
 * [ ] Enable serving different language endpoints with the same language server executable, like `sourcekit-lsp` can work with C, C++ and Objective-c as well.
-* [ ] Add web frontend (end necessary endpoints) for managing language servers, consider using [Leaf](https://github.com/vapor/leaf)
+* [ ] Add web frontend for managing language servers, consider exploring [Leaf](https://github.com/vapor/leaf)
 * [ ] Possibly build a package/framework that helps Swift clients (editors) with using the LSH, consider using or extending <https://github.com/chimehq/SwiftLSPClient>
 * [ ] Enable serving multiple clients who need services for the same language at the same time
 * [ ] Explore whether this approach would actually fly with the Mac App Store review, because: